Scorpio-555/cse-212-Final-Project/01Stack.md

 Now that the situation has been explained, let's go over the following requirements.

-* Create a card class that has two member variables: card_title and card_activation.
+* Create a card class that has three member variables: card_title (str), card_activation (str) and destroy_previous (bool).
+The destroy_previous variable is set to true for cards that have the potential to destroy the card that proceeded it in the stack.

 * Create instances of the card class for each of the cards played in the Chain shown above.